SomeRandomGitGuy/Chemistry-Sim/README.md

 - Information on how the chemistry should work
 - Basic rules/formulas to govern the chemistry
 - But no actual code was taken from AI

+## Basic Information

+**RCS.js** is the first version of the simulation, featuring only:

+- Spring based physics
+- Ionic Bonding
+- Only Sodium and Chlorine

+**RCS++.js** is the most recent, and updated version, featuring:

+- Ionic bonding, compatable with multiple of one atom
+- Covalent bonding, but without Coordinate Covalent Bonds
+- Metallic bonding
+- Expanded octets for Covalent bonding

+**Possibly upcoming features**

+- Light (Electromagnetic spectrum)
+- Some added hard-coded logic for atoms like silicon and their bonding habits